marcohamersma/nebula.css/docs/api.md

 ```

 # Command Line
-You can use nebula.css as a build tool by itself, by using the CLI:
+Install the npm package using `npm install -g nebula.css`, or install it as a dependency for your project with the `--save` flag.
+Then you can use nebula.css as a build tool by itself, by using the CLI:

 `$ nebula.css <entry point> <options>`